bluebonesx/psytask/packages/psytask/README.md

 JavaScript Framework for Psychology tasks.
 Compatible with the [jsPsych](https://github.com/jspsych/jsPsych) plugin.

-Compare to jsPsych, Psytask has:
+Compare to jsPsych, PsyTask has:

 - Easier and more flexible development experiment.
 - Higher time precision, try [Benchmark](https://bluebonesx.github.io/psytask/benchmark) on your browser.